Deciding Which SDR Technique to Apply

 A client who consciously or unconsciously perceives their symptoms to be part of their identity, or an important defence mechanism, is most likely going to react unhelpfully if you simply eliminate one of those symptoms very quickly.
 Or they may sabotage the intervention and not engage with it even though on the surface they may appear to do so.
 Such a client can end up discharging themselves from the program in order to avoid the result that they initially said that they wanted.

 You may spend several sessions simply getting to know the client and gain what feels like a comprehensive understanding of the etiology and characteristics of the full range of symptomatology, and also gain the client’s trust.
-This will most likely include helping the client to experiment with perceiving some things differently, coaching them on issues like sleep or communication for example, giving them time to actually experience benefit from working with you.
+This will most likely include helping the client to experiment with perceiving some things differently, coaching them on issues like sleep or communication for example, giving them time to actually experience benefit from working with you, beginning with a low-risk and seemingly trivial conditioned response, before moving on to more key or more emotionally loaded ones.

 In the case of issues such as chronic pain or anxiety, where the client is dealing with a hyper-alert or over-aroused nervous system, you may need to work systematically to resolve stress factors in the client’s life, before tackling the pain or anxiety head on.
 This is because you’re going to make little or no progress if the client is continuously traumatised or distressed because of lifestyle or environmental problems.
 The great majority of clients with non-malignant chronic pain without clear etiology can quickly eliminate that pain altogether, but not if we rush at it like a bull at a gate.

 NeuroStim is useful when we discover an extremely evocative phrase that the client uses in association with an unwanted feeling, thought, or behaviour, or which someone else has used in their hearing.
-It is very effective in the treatment of non-malignant chronic pain without clear etiology.
+It can be very effective in the treatment of non-malignant chronic pain without clear etiology.

 It is also very effective when the client has a strong visceral reaction which they can describe sensorially in their own words, or a strong visceral response to someone else’s words.
 For example you might notice that the client keeps putting their hand to their throat, or wrapping their arms around themselves, or rubbing their temples.
 What is the bodily felt sensation that has caused them to do that and how would they describe that in their own words?